How do I do a “placeholder” trade when I get assigned early?

 3. Sometimes you’ll do better selling the assigned stock and the long $45 put right away, and sometimes you’ll do better by waiting until later in the trading day…stock prices fluctuate and do so unpredictably.
 Whenever you decide to exit the assigned stock and remaining long $45 put, ALWAYS sell the assigned stock and the remaining long $45 put simultaneously so as to avoid detrimental time lag, which would occur if the underlying stock price moves lower between the time you sell the long $45 put and when you end up selling the assigned stock.

-4. Because this was a bullish trade betting that the stock price would stay above $50, and because you presumably want to stay in the trade until Jim issues his roll advice, you will now want to buy an April call debit spread with strike prices of $45/50.
+4. Because this was a bullish trade betting that the stock price would stay above $50, and because you presumably want to stay in the trade until Jim issues his roll advice, you will now want to buy an April call debit spread with strike prices of $45/50 (Buy to Open April $45 Call, and Sell to Open April $50 Call).
 Remember, call debit spreads and put credit spreads have identical risk/reward profiles at the same strike prices.
 By converting the original put spread into a call spread, you maintain identical exposure to the original trade objective while eliminating the risk of being assigned early again on a deep-in-the-money short put.
-Because early assignment on a put credit spread only occurs when the stock price has declined, this replacement call debit spread at the same $45/50 option strikes should be relatively inexpensive to buy since the stock price is presumably far below $50 now with only about a month remaining.
+Because early assignment on a put credit spread only occurs when the stock price has declined, this replacement call debit spread at the same $45/50 option strikes should be very cheap to buy since the stock price is presumably far below $50 now with only about a month remaining.
 The call debit spread is considered a “placeholder” position because its purpose is to remain identically exposed to the original trade objective without subjecting oneself to the immediate risk of another early assignment.

 5. When Jim issues his roll advice, close out the April $45/50 call spread for a credit and open the later-dated option spread that Jim’s roll advice specifies in order to establish a new position that gives the trade more time to work out profitably.